 I hope the weather cheers up a bit, because at the moment it's in a worse mood than me.
-Our grey train is rumbling along with grey faces in grubby windows, struggling to stay awake (it is 7.30 AM).
-Looking around my carriage I reckon that it is only 50% awake.
+Our grey train is rumbling along with grey faces snoozing on grubby windows, struggling to stay awake.
+Looking around my carriage I reckon that it is only 50% awake at the moment (it's 7.30 AM).
 There are lots of shut eyes and open mouths, and heads nodding and knocking on the window as the train inches down the tracks.
 We haven't left London yet so our top speed is 2mph.
 Some people are flicking through reams of paperwork, whilst others play with their noses.
 Lost of mobile phones on display too.
 Lots of people wondering whether they should catch up on a bit of work before they get to work, but then deciding… nah… can't be arsed.
 We'll just sit here and have a snooze instead.
 Which is what I am going to do…

 I nearly didn't bother getting off the train when I woke up in Chatham, because we were slugging through a torrential downpour — and I mean torrential.
 End of the world kind of stuff.
 There was enough water coming out of the sky to sink the sea.
 No wonder they chose to site the naval dockyards here — you can't float a boat without water.

 Things get better as you approach the Medway (the stretch of the water where the docks are located).
 The river really starts to widen out here as it heads towards the sea, so you've got broad flats of mud and sand, and seagulls squawking and squealing around the industrial chimneys and cranes.
 They've decorated parts of the park with cannons as well, to get you in the mood.
 After half-an-hour of walking I finally reached the dockyards.
 (It was my first time in Chatham so I decided to walk it from the station, but in hindsight it's probably better to catch the bus — it's a very long way.)